Call Us at 334-209-1616

 CONTACT Dr. Le's Chiropractic & Wellness, L.L.C.

-Listen to this PODCAST with Dr. William Hoffman on The Back Doctors Podcast with Dr. Michael Johnson as he describes the relief with The Cox® Technic System of Spinal Pain Management for a patient experiencing a lumbar disc herniation.
+Listen to this PODCAST with Dr. William Hoffman on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates the relief with The Cox® Technic System of Spinal Pain Management for a patient experiencing a lumbar disc herniation.

 Dr. Le's Chiropractic & Wellness, L.L.C. applauds the question from our back pain sufferers who want to know which exercise is best to get rid of pain: Pilates, yoga, strength, core, aerobic, etc.?